QMHTMY/Mydump2oss/README.md

 ﻿# Mydump2oss [中文](README4github.md)

-Mydump2oss is a tool to upload local files (like mysql-backups) to MiIo, S3, Azure, Google Cloud Storage.
+Mydump2oss is a tool to upload local files (like mysql-backups) to MinIo, S3, Azure, Google Cloud Storage.
 You can set the authentication configurations with `cfg` or use --config to specify the authentication configuration file.

 Mydump2oss provides:

+- [x] upload files concurrently
-* upload files to multiple Cloud Storage
+- [x] customizable Cloud Storage
-* upload files with little memory-space occupied
+- [ ] upload files with small memory-space occupied

 Mydump2oss's prerequisites: